 In President Biden’s speech before signing the bill into law, he said the IRA will fight environmental injustice by supporting “frontline and fenceline” communities that have been overburdened with the “legacy of pollution for too long.”

 The law includes several grants dedicated to climate justice projects, in accordance with the federal government’s Justice40 initiative.
 In January 2021, the federal government made it a goal to have “40 percent of the overall benefits of certain Federal investments flow to disadvantaged communities that are marginalized, underserved, and overburdened by pollution.”

 Rogers-Wright says it’s not enough.
-As other activists have, he points out $60 billion is not even close to 40 percent of the $369 billion deal.
-The climate-justice related investments comprise just over 16 percent of the overall budget.
-According to research conducted by the Environmental and Energy Law Program at Harvard University, the actual amount designated to climate-justice could be even lower – around $50 million.
+As other activists have, he points out that $60 billion is not even close to 40 percent of the $369 billion deal.
+The climate-justice-related investments comprise just over 16 percent of the overall budget.
+According to research conducted by the Environmental and Energy Law Program at Harvard University, the actual amount designated to climate justice could be even lower – around $50 million.